Frequently Asked Questions

 These network partners can be found in every corner of the United States and in several countries around the world.
 Funding Information Network organizations are deeply committed to being the fundraising information hub in their communities; they host trainings for the public, give one-on-one support to those with questions on the fundraising/proposal writing process, and provide free access to Foundation Directory Online, our flagship database of foundations and grantmaking organizations.

 The Funding Information Network's vision statement is a social sector strengthened by local access to the best Foundation Center knowledge and tools designed for making positive change in communities across the country and around the world.

 Q: What is the cost of joining the network?

 In addition to Foundation Center's premiere products and training materials, network partners benefit from free in-person and online training and conferences as well as a wider network of like-minded partners who are working in the field of nonprofit and fundraising information services.

-Annual partnership fees are subject to change.
+*Annual fees are subject to change.